awwx/meteor-wiki/Getting-Started-with-Auth.md

 Options:
 - scope: a list of permissions to request when logging in.
 For example, on Facebook: `scope: ["user_birthday", "user_checkins"]`.
 On Google: `scope: ["https://www.googleapis.com/auth/calendar"]`

+#### Controlling new user creation

+- [Server] `Meteor.accounts.validateNewUser(validator)`
+ - `validator`: Function(proposedUser). returns true to allow user creation, false to deny.
+ - Can be called multiple times.
+All validators must pass for the user to be created.
+- [Server] `Meteor.accounts.onCreateUser(Function(options, extra, user))`
+ - `options`: Basic parameters for user creation. eg `username`, `email`.
+ - `extra`: extra fields proposed for the new user. straight from the client. eg `name`.
+ - `user`: A pre-processed user object with transformed options.
+ - return value of function: a proposed user object, with all fields filled out.
+This can be based on the user object passed in, or constructed totally differently. throw an error to abort user creation.
+ - This can only be set once.
+If it is not set, the default implementation simply copies the 'extra' fields into the user object.

 ## Integrating with Login Services